 This article outlines how examples of how folder sharing works in Egnyte.
 To learn how to share folders and the privileges associated with different access levels, please read this article.

 In Egnyte, a folder and all files within are visible only when the folder is shared with a user (power user or standard user) or a group containing that user.
 If the folder is not shared, then that folder and all files within it are not visible.
 The only exception to this case is the administrator of the account.
 All files are folders are visible to the administrator by default.

-A group is any logical grouping of users that satisfies your business need, such as a department or project team.
+A group is any logical grouping of users that satisfies your business needs, such as a department or project team.
 A user can belong to more than one group.

 Folder Sharing Passes to Sub-Folders from a Parent Folder (Inheritance)